johnstockburn4-creator/AI-powered-credit-underwriting-platform-automated-10-K-analysis-financial-extraction-and-memo-ge/README.md

-# Credit AI — Automated Financial Analysis Platform
+# Credit AI: Automated Financial Analysis Platform

-An end-to-end credit underwriting tool that ingests SEC 10-K filings and produces structured financial data, credit metrics, and a full underwriting memo — in under 90 seconds.
+An end-to-end credit underwriting tool that ingests SEC 10-K filings and produces structured financial data, credit metrics, and a full underwriting memo in under 90 seconds.

 Built for commercial credit analysts to eliminate manual spreading and accelerate the underwriting process.